Optimal Dose

 User Flow

-Following User flow and bringing together all data from research, I start sketching and making concepts on paper.
-Considering icons and focusing on communication with coaches and following symptoms and progress.
+Following the User flow and bringing together all data from research, I start sketching and making concepts on paper.
+Considering icons and focusing on communication with coaches, and following symptoms and progress.

 Low-Fi Prototype